jiumao2/pyDANT/docs/Tutorials.rst

 Tutorials
 ================

-This tutorial provides a step-by-step guide on how to use the Kilomatch package for tracking neurons across sessions.
+This tutorial provides a step-by-step guide on how to use the pyDANT package for tracking neurons across sessions.
 It is designed to help you prepare your data and run the code effectively.
-You should install Kilomatch correctly before proceeding with this tutorial.
-If you haven't installed Kilomatch yet, please refer to the :doc:`Installation <Installation>` section.
+You should install pyDANT correctly before proceeding with this tutorial.
+If you haven't installed pyDANT yet, please refer to the :doc:`Installation <Installation>` section.

 .. _prepare_the_data_label:

 Prepare the data
 -----------------------

-To use pyKilomatch, your data should be organized in a folder with the following structure:
+To use pyDANT, your data should be organized in a folder with the following structure:

 .. code-block::